olimpia-b/NNDSS_Data_Pipeline_Project/README.md

 NNDSS stands for the National Notifiable Diseases Surveillance System (NNDSS), it is a public health surveillance system run by the Center for Disease Control and Prevention (CDC).It provides weekly reports of notifiable diseases across the U.S., tracking infectious diseases and conditions required by law to be reported to public health authorities.
 This includes diseases like influenza, COVID-19, and other important conditions for public health monitoring.
 NNDSS data helps detect<n disease outbreaks, monitor trends, and guide public health responses, and it plays a crucial role in controlling epidemics and preparing for emerging health threats.<br>
 The dataset is updated weekly.
 Each week, new records on disease counts and reports are added to the dataset, which is ingested into the data warehouse to keep the analysis current.
 Weekly updates allow for near real-time tracking of public health trends.

-We have done and divided the project in three phases:
+We have done and divided the project in three phases:<br>
 **1st phase:**
 1. Extracted our data from the NNDSS website
 2. Data transformations using BigQuery